Dron404/CRUD-API/README.md

 - `npm run start:multi`: Run the app in multi mode.

 Test:
+- It's better to shut down the application before running tests, otherwise there may be issues due to occupied ports.
 - `npm run test`: Run the tests.

 ## Implemented Endpoints